-Members of council shall be residents electors of the city and shall, at all times during the term of office, maintain residence in the city of Columbus. of the city and have the qualifications of electors therein.
-Council members shall not hold any other public office except that of notary public, or member of the state militia or any reserve unit of the Armed Forces of the United States of America. - and except as provided in Section 64 of this charter shall not be interested in the profits of emoluments of any contract, job, work or service for the municipality.
-Any member who shall cease to possess any of the qualifications herein required shall forthwith forfeit the office and the vacancy shall be filled as provided for herein.-, and any such contract in which any member is or may become interested may be declared void by the council.
+Members of council shall be residents electors of the city, shall have resided within the corporate limits of the city of Columbus for not less than one consecutive year preceding the date of the regular primary election for such office, and shall, at all times during the term of office, maintain residence in the city of Columbus. of the city and have the qualifications of electors therein.
+Council members shall not hold any other public office except that of notary public, or member of the state militia or any reserve unit of the Armed Forces of the United States of America. , and except as provided in Section 64 of this charter not be interested in the profits of emoluments of any contract, job, work or service for the municipality.
+Any member who shall cease to possess any of the qualifications herein required shall forthwith forfeit the office and the vacancy shall be filled as provided for herein., and any such contract in which any member is or may become interested may be declared void by the council.